Kris Meyer: Career

 The Lost Son of Havana was nominated by The National Academy of Arts and Television Sciences for a 2010 Sports Emmy Award.

 The Do-Over opened up May 27, 2016, on Netflix.
 Meyer was an Executive Producer along with Adam Sandler for the Netflix original movie that starred Sandler himself alongside David Spade and Paula Patton.
 Meyer also Executive Produced Super Troopers sequel Super Troopers 2.

 In 2020, Kris Meyer co-founded MuddHouse Media, a podcast network which offers a diverse selection of shows within entertainment, sports, media and more.
 The company is currently partnered with Patrick McEnroe and Kevin Youkilis, among others, with new podcasts rolling out each week.
 Muddhouse Media has been featured on national media outlets such as the Today Show and MLB Network.

 During 2021, Kris co-founded SKTLS.com, a non-profit crypto token with the mission to clean up space debris.
 SKTLS air drop was held on May 6, 2022 on (National Space Day).

 Mr. Meyer also serves on board and advisor roles in multiple sectors including Biotech, CyberSecurity and Education.

 On May 13, 2023, Kris gave the Fisher College commencement speech whilst receiving an Honorary Doctor of Humane Letters.

-His next film is the children's animated film, Pierre the Pigeon-Hawk starring will.i.am, Snoop, Luis Guzman, Jennifer Hudson, Jennifer Coolidge, Howie Mandel and others.
-Pierre the Pigeon-Hawk releases 2026.
+His next film is the children's animated film, Pierre the Pigeon-Hawk starring will.i.am, Snoop, Luis Guzman, Jennifer Hudson, Jennifer Coolidge, Howie Mandel and 21Down starring Ashley Judd, Dylan Walsh and Richard T.Jones late 2026 releases.

 Awards

 In 2010, Meyer was the first recipient of the "Ruffled Feather Award" for excellence in film at the Plymouth Rock Comedy Festival.

 On Broadway won the Audience chosen Best Feature award at the Woods Hole Film Festival, the Grand Jury Prize for Best Film in the New Hampshire Film Festival and had six nominations in the Hoboken Film Festival.
 At the 2007 Phoenix Film Festival On Broadway won the Sundance Channel Audience Award for Best Film.

 Lost Son Of Havana won the award for Best Film at the Baseball Hall of Fame Film Festival in 2009.
 When asked for comment on the win Meyer said "It has been an incredible honor to make a film about one of baseball's legends, and to screen it in Cooperstown at the Baseball Film Festival and to win it is just icing on the cake."

+"Plimpton!"
+Starring George Plimpton as Himself" 2012 aired on PBS/American Masters Series.
+The New York Times, placed the film on their “Best films of the past 25 years” list, singled out the film for depicting Plimpton’s story in a unique approach that mirrored his work and outlook on life.